talut/rn-secure-storage/README.md

 **With NPM**
 ```
-npm install --save rn-secure-storage
+npm install --save rn-secure-storage@beta
 ```

 **With YARN**
 ```
-yarn add rn-secure-storage
+yarn add rn-secure-storage@beta
 ```

-## If you have experience with Android Cipher please help me to maintenance this library.
+### If you have experience with Android Cipher please help me to maintenance this library.
 Contact: _hi@talut.dev_

 ### Version 3.0.0 - **THIS VERSION HAS A LOT OF BREAKING CHANGES PLEASE USE CAREFULLY**
 - Android part copied & modified from **oblador/react-native-keychain** and added new API's